SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 Pinkie whispers back, "Sorry, I was just checking."

-Rainbow replies in a whisper, "Just give her a kiss and leave the note, okay?"
+Rainbow replies, "Just give her a kiss and leave the note, okay?"

 *Give me a kiss?
 What?*

-"I'm stealing her heart, remember" Pinkie whispers.
+"I'm stealing her heart, remember."

 *What is she talking about?*

-"Okay, you want Twilight to love you, hurry up," Rainbow says in an annoyed whisper.
+"Okay, you want Twilight to love you, hurry up," Rainbow says in an annoyed tone.

 *Love Pinkie?*